 Elizabeth thrives on learning and developing functional and creative intervention tools and programs to support both clients and therapists.
 She is passionate about collaborating with other professionals and parents.
 She has completed a mentorship and internship with Michelle Garcia Winner, Stephanie Madrigal, and Pamela Crooke, and has co-authored two popular children’s books about whole body listening, Whole Body Listening Larry at Home and Whole Body Listening Larry at School.

-Her most recent book, Make Social Learning Stick!
-How to Guide and Nurture Social Competence Through Everyday Routines and Activities, offers nearly 200 activities to help kids navigate the social world at home and in the community.
+Her most recent book, Make Social Learning and Stick!
+Practical Activities to Help Your Child Manage Emotions, Navigate Social Situations and Reduce Anxiety offers nearly 200 activities to help kids navigate the social world at home and in the community.
 Elizabeth wrote the book to provide parents and caregivers with practical tools for building social regulation skills in settings outside of school—at meals, while doing chores, and on holidays, outings, and other special occasions.
 The book was recognized with a Mom’s Choice award.

 On a personal note, Elizabeth is the mother, sister, and cousin of those who have developmental disorders and/or learning differences, which has made her work a lifelong endeavor.
 She lives with her husband, two sons, and dog, who continually teach her new life lessons and keep her smiling.